gierens/recmd5/README.md

 [RHash](https://github.com/rhash/RHash) offers basically the same functionality but implements it directly in C. This might make it a little faster at times, but depending on your distribution it might also be a tiny bit more difficult to install.
+RecMD5 as below 100 line BASH script aims for maximum simplicity, deployability and portability.

 ## Aren't there filesystems doing checksumming?
 Yes, ZFS for example does a blocklevel checksumming which is a really cool